Skip to content

 • A medical or dental service provider.

-• Other consultants whose services are determined by the governing board of a retirement system trust fund to be necessary for the governing board to perform its constitutional duties.
+• Other consultants whose services are determined by the governing board of a retirement system trust fund to be necessary for the governing board to perform its constitutional fiduciary duties.

 Note: The Comptroller and the governor may jointly decide to require a state agency to comply with the general purchasing rules and procedures contained in Texas Government Code Chapters 2155–2158 instead of the procedures described in this section, if they determine using those procedures would be more advantageous to the state.